 Consensus protocols for wireless networks.
+Since con-

-Since consensus is the core of blockchain and our study is closely related to wireless networks, we briefly survey the studies on consensus protocols for wireless networks.
-The abstract MAC layer [36] is one of the earliest models that can achieve elegant abstraction and precisely capture the fundamental guarantees of the low-level network layer performance in wireless networks.
-Newport provided the first tight bound for distributed consensus in radio networks [37].
-With the abstract MAC layer, Newport and Robinson gave a fault-tolerant consensus algorithm that terminates within $O(N^3 \log N)$ , where N is the unknown network size [38].
-A pioneering work on the implementation of the abstract MAC layer provides a groundbreaking scheme to adaptively tune the contention and interference in wireless channels [39].
-Moniz et al. [40] proposed a BFT consensus protocol allowing $k > \lfloor \frac{N}{2} \rfloor$ faulty nodes with time complexity of $O(N^2)$ .
+sensus is the core of blockchain and our study is closely related to wireless networks, we briefly survey the studies on consensus protocols for wireless networks.
+The abstract MAC layer [42] is one of the earliest models that can achieve elegant abstraction and precisely capture the fundamental guarantees of the low-level network layer performance in wireless networks.
+Newport provided the first tight bound for distributed consensus in radio networks [43].
+With the abstract MAC layer, Newport and Robinson gave a fault-tolerant consensus algorithm that terminates within $O(N^3 \log N)$ , where N is the unknown network size [44].
+A pioneering work on the implementation of the abstract MAC layer provides a groundbreaking scheme to adaptively tune the contention and interference in wireless channels [45].
+Moniz et al. [46] proposed a BFT consensus protocol allowing $k>\lfloor\frac{N}{2}\rfloor$ faulty nodes with time complexity of $O(N^2)$ .
 They assumed an abstract physical layer in wireless ad hoc networks and directly used high-level broadcast primitives.
-Chockler et al. [41] explored faulttolerant consensus with crashed nodes.
+Chockler et al. [47] explored faulttolerant consensus with crashed nodes.
 Their study reveals the relationship of collision detection and fault-tolerant consensus under a graph-based model.
-Assuming realistic message delays and a graph model, Scutari and Sergio designed a distributed consensus algorithm for wireless sensor networks [42], making use of a network model that considers the MAC layer with a multipath and frequency-selective channel.
-Aysal et al. [43] studied the average consensus problem with probabilistic broadcasts.
+Assuming realistic message delays and a graph model, Scutari and Sergio designed a distributed consensus algorithm for wireless sensor networks [48], making use of a network model that considers the MAC layer with a multipath and frequency-selective channel.
+Aysal et al. [49] studied the average consensus problem with probabilistic broadcasts.
 They explored the effect of wireless medium on the consensus process and extended the non-sum preserving algorithm to accelerate convergence.

 Summary.
 A common drawback of proof of physical resources lies in their prohibitively large demands of physical resources such as high computational power, storage, energy, or specific hardware, of which devices in wireless networks are notoriously limited; on the other hand, proof of virtual resources might encounter centralization problems caused by the over-powerful validators or authorities.
+Even though honest nodes without high power would not harm a blockchain, it is possible for a malicious node (e.g., an honest node that has been hacked) to launch attacks freely if we do not take any measure to restrict the overpowerful nodes.
 Additionally, message-passing protocols always incur a significant amount of message exchanges leading to non-trivial communication overhead.
-Most notably, almost all existing works mentioned above were developed for the Internet resting on the close medium with sufficient bandwidth where jamming is not an issue; thus they are insufficient in addressing problems of limited bandwidths and jamming attacks arisen from the open nature of wireless communications.
-Motivated by these observations, in this paper we propose BLOWN, a wireless blockchain protocol that relies on the newly-developed PoC to seamlessly integrate wireless communications with blockchain consensus while guaranteeing persistence and liveness, the two critical security properties of blockchain, to counter jamming and various blockchain-specific attacks.
+Existing message-passing protocols need to exchange at least O(N)messages for consensus.
+When being applied in wireless settings, these protocols need the support of basic wireless networking functions such as CSMA/CA for contention control.
+If considering the message overhead of the underlying MAC protocols, their message overhead is even higher, especially in dense wireless networks.
+Most notably, almost all existing works mentioned above were developed for the Internet resting on the closed medium (e.g., fiber) with sufficient bandwidth where jamming is not an issue.
+However, existing blockchain protocols are vulnerable to jamming attacks in wireless networks.

+Motivated by these observations, in this paper we propose BLOWN, a wireless blockchain protocol that relies on a newly-developed PoC to seamlessly integrate wireless communications with blockchain consensus while guaranteeing persistence and liveness, the two critical security properties of blockchain, to counter jamming and Sybil attacks.